 \section{Introduction}

-Network flows are a central topic in computer science, with countless practical applications.
-Assuming that the flow network has a unique source $s$ and a unique sink $t$, every flow can be decomposed into a collection of weighted $s$-$t$ paths and cycles~\cite{FordF10}.
-For DAGs such a decomposition contains only paths.
-Such path (and cycle) view of a flow indicates how information optimally passes from $s$ to $t$.
-For example, this decomposition is a key step in network routing problems (e.g.~\cite{hong2013achieving,cohen2014effect,hartman2012split,mumey2015parity}), transportation problems~(e.g.~\cite{Ohst:2015aa,Olsen:2020aa}), or in the more recent and prominent application of reconstructing biological sequences~(\emph{RNA transcripts}, see e.g.~\cite{pertea2015stringtie,tomescu2013novel,gatter2019ryuto,bernard2013flipflop,TomescuGPRKM15,williams2019rna}, or \emph{viral quasi-species genomes}, see e.g.~\cite{DBLP:conf/recomb/BaaijensSS20,BaaijensRKSS19}).
+Network flow is one of the most studied problems in theoretical computer science with innumerable applications.
+For a flow network with a unique source $s$ and a unique sink $t$, every valid flow can be decomposed into a set of weighted $s$-$t$ paths and cycles~\cite{FordF10}.
+For a directed acyclic graph (DAG) such a decomposition contains only paths.
+Such path (and cycle) view of a flow indicates how information optimally passes from $s$ to $t$, being a key step in network routing problems (e.g.~\cite{hong2013achieving,cohen2014effect,hartman2012split,mumey2015parity}), transportation problems~(e.g.~\cite{Ohst:2015aa,Olsen:2020aa}), or in the more recent and prominent application of reconstructing biological sequences~(\emph{RNA transcripts}, see e.g.~\cite{pertea2015stringtie,tomescu2013novel,gatter2019ryuto,bernard2013flipflop,TomescuGPRKM15,williams2019rna}, or \emph{viral quasi-species genomes}, see e.g.~\cite{DBLP:conf/recomb/BaaijensSS20,BaaijensRKSS19}).

-Finding the decomposition with the minimum number of paths (and cycles) is NP-hard, even if the flow network is a directed acyclic graph (DAG)~\cite{vatinlen2008simple}.
-On the theoretical side, this hardness result lead to research on approximation algorithms~\cite{hartman2012split,SUPPAKITPAISARN2016367,pienkosz2015integral,mumey2015parity,baier2002k,baier2005k}, and FPT algorithms~\cite{kloster2018practical}.
-On the practical side, many approaches usually employ a standard \emph{greedy width} heuristic~\cite{vatinlen2008simple}, of repeatedly removing an $s$-$t$ path carrying the most amount of flow.
-Another pseudo-polynomial-time heuristic was recently proposed by~\cite{shao2017theory}, in connection with biological data, that tries to iteratively simplify the graph such that the flow decomposition problem can be solved locally at some vertices.
+Finding the minimum flow decomposition (i.e., having the minimum number of paths and cycles) is NP-hard, even if the flow network is a DAG~\cite{vatinlen2008simple}.
+This hardness result led to research on approximation algorithms~\cite{hartman2012split,SUPPAKITPAISARN2016367,pienkosz2015integral,mumey2015parity,baier2005k}, and FPT algorithms~\cite{kloster2018practical}.
+Practical approaches usually employ the standard \emph{greedy width} heuristic~\cite{vatinlen2008simple}, repeatedly removing an $s$-$t$ path carrying the most amount of flow.
+Recently, another pseudo-polynomial-time heuristic was proposed~\cite{shao2017theory} for biological data, which tries to iteratively simplify the graph such that the flow decomposition problem can be solved locally at some vertices.